1773 English cricket season: Other events

-On 5 August, there was a London v England match on White Conduit Fields.
-The Middlesex Journal reported in its edition of Saturday, 7 August that London won "with great ease".
-It may well have been a "gentlemen only" game as, according to the ACS guide, the England team was "an inferior eleven".
+On 5 August, there was a London v Gentlemen of England match on White Conduit Fields.
+The Middlesex Journal reported in its edition of Saturday, 7 August that London won 'with great ease'.

-On 16–18 August, there was a match at Tothill Fields between the Westminster and London clubs.
+On 16–18 August, there was a match at Tothill Fields between Westminster and London.
 Shock White of Brentford played for Westminster as a given man.
-There has been some confusion in sources between this player and Thomas White of Reigate but Shock's appearance at Tothill Fields coincides with Thomas playing for Surrey against Kent in Sevenoaks on the same dates (see above), thus confirming that they were two different people.
+There has been some confusion in sources between this player and Thomas White of Reigate, but Shock's appearance at Tothill Fields coincides with Thomas playing for Surrey against Kent in Sevenoaks on the same dates (see above), thus confirming that they were two different people.

 There was a return match between Chatham and Bourne on 30 August on the Chatham Lines.
 It ended in a draw.
-They played again at Bourne Paddock in September and Bourne won by 3 wickets.
+They played again at Bishopsbourne Paddock in September, and Bourne won by 3 wickets.

 A match was scheduled at Andover on 24–25 September between Sussex and Hampshire.
 Sussex were due to have Lumpy Stevens and Thomas White of Surrey as given men; and also John Bayton, the noted Hambledon batsman of the 1760s, though he may have been a native of Sussex.
-The match was cancelled because only seven of the Sussex team turned up.
-Apart from the afore-mentioned three players, the Sussex team was by no means top-class.
-Hampshire, on the other hand, had selected Davis, Aylward, Small, Sueter, Leer, Nyren, Stewart, Brett, Purchase, Barber and Hogsflesh.
+The match was cancelled because only seven of Sussex turned up.
+Apart from the afore-mentioned three players, Sussex was by no means top-class.
+Hampshire, on the other hand, had selected Davis, Aylward, Small, Sueter, Leer, Nyren, Stewart, Brett, Purchase, Barber, and Hogsflesh.